Our Science – Kimura Website

 Shioko Kimura, Ph.D.

-Our research interest is to understand the mechanisms of differentiation, function and maintenance of homeostasis of the thyroid and lung.
+Our research interest is to understand the mechanisms of differentiation, function and maintenance of homeostasis of the thyroid and lung, dysregulation of which results in various diseases including cancer.
 We have been particularly interested in a homeodomain transcription factor NKX2-1, also called TTF1, TITF1 or T/EBP.
 NKX2-1 is expressed in the thyroid, lung, and ventral forebrain during early embryogenesis and plays a role in genesis of these organs.
-NKX2-1 regulates expression of thyroid and lung-specific genes, including those encoding thyroid peroxidase, thyroglobulin, TSH receptor, and the Na/I symporter in the thyroid, and surfactant proteins A, B, and C, and clara cell secretary protein (also called SCGB1A1) in the lung.
-All the proteins are essential for the function and homeostasis of the thyroid and lung, respectively.
-We have used NKX2-1 knockout mouse and thyroid-specific conditional knockout mouse with the Cre-LoxP system to study the role of NKX2-1 in the thyroid.
-NKX2-1-thyroid-conditional knockout mouse does not completely delete NKX2-1 in their thyroid, thus presenting a NKX2-1-thyroid-conditional hypomorphic mouse.
-Based on the results we obtained using these mice, we currently focus on the following research aims to understand the role of NKX2-1 in the thyroid.
+NKX2-1 regulates the expression of thyroid and lung-specific genes, and the proteins encoded by these genes are essential for the function and homeostasis of the thyroid and lung.
+Thus, NKX2-1 is considered as a master regulator in the thyroid and lung.
+In lung cancers, NKX2-1 acts as a lineage-specific oncogene in a subset of adenocarcinomas while in most cases, NKX2-1 plays a role in lineage-specific differentiation program.
+We have used NKX2-1 knockout and thyroid-specific conditional knockout mice to study the role of NKX2-1 in the thyroid.
+Based on results obtained using these mice, we currently focus on the following research aims to understand the role of NKX2-1 in the thyroid.

-Another research project is to characterize Secretoglobin (SCGB) 3A2, formerly called Uteroglobin-related protein (UGRP) 1, and its homologue SCGB3A1, formerly called UGRP2.
-SCGB3A2 was originally identified as a NKX2-1 downstream target in lung using NKX2-1 knockout mice.
+Another research project is to characterize a cytokine-like molecule, secretoglobin (SCGB) 3A2, formerly called uteroglobin-related protein (UGRP) 1.
+SCGB3A2 was originally identified as an NKX2-1 downstream target in lung using NKX2-1 knockout mice.
 SCGB3A2 is highly expressed in the epithelial cells of the trachea, bronchus and bronchioles.
-SCGB3A2 exhibits anti-inflammatory function as well as growth factor activity that is responsible for fetal lung development.
-Our recent study demonstrated that SCGB3A2 is over-expressed in lung carcinomas, in particularly adenocarcinomas in humans.
-On the other hand, SCGB3A1 is a known tumor suppressor.
-In order to further understand the physiological roles of SCGB3A1 and SCGB3A2 in lung and/or lung diseases including lung cancer, we have produced a knockout mouse line for both genes.
-These knockout mice will be characterized to identify additional roles for SCGB3A1 and/or SCGB3A2 in lung.
-Our research further focuses on identification of SCGB3A2 and/or SCGB3A1 receptors that lead to anti-inflammatory/growth factor and tumor suppressor activity, respectively.
+SCGB3A2 exhibits anti-inflammatory function, growth factor activity responsible for fetal lung development, and anti-fibrotic activity.
+SCGB3A2 can also be a marker for lung carcinomas, particularly adenocarcinomas in humans.
+Our most recent findings demonstrate that SCGB3A2 possesses anti-cancer activity using Lewis lung carcinoma cells lung metastasis model.
+A Scgb3a2 knockout mouse line was produced in order to understand the mechanisms and/or additional roles for SCGB3A2 in lung and lung diseases, particularly lung cancer.
+Our research further focuses on the identification of a SCGB3A2 receptor and the associated signal transduction pathway that leads to various activities as described above.